Assessing the Probabilistic Fit of Neural Regressors via Conditional Congruence

-To address the limitations of both calibration- and likelihood-based diagnostics, we propose to measure the probabilistic fit of machine learning regression models with a stronger, quantifiable condition, called \textit{congruence}.
-In contrast to calibration, which is an aggregated, distribution-wise measure of the marginal $P_Y$, congruence assesses the point-wise uncertainty of the conditional distribution at each specific point, $P_{Y|X=x_i}$.
-To measure congruence, we propose a novel metric called Conditional Congruence Error (CCE).
-Rather than rely on quantile- or coverage-based measurements, we leverage recent theoretical advances in conditional kernel mean embeddings \citep{park2020measure} to compute conditional congruence by estimating the discrepancy between a model's learned, predictive distribution and the empirical, conditional distribution in a dataset.
-Our approach does not require distributional assumptions about the data or the evaluation of a likelihood.
-We show that using CCE to measure point-wise congruence 1) recovers the true discrepancy between the predictive and ground truth distributions when the data generating process is known, 2) scales to high dimensional problems, such as image regression, and 3) can be used to judge the point-wise reliability of predictions on unseen instances \textit{without} access to labels.
+To address the limitations of both calibration- and likelihood-based diagnostics, we propose to assess the probabilistic fit of regression models with a distance-based condition, which we call \textit{congruence}.
+In contrast to calibration, which is an aggregated, distribution-wise measure of a model's marginal predictions, congruence considers the uncertainty quality of each point-wise conditional distribution.
+To quantify congruence, we propose a novel metric called Conditional Congruence Error (CCE).
+This metric leverages recent theoretical advances in conditional kernel mean embeddings \citep{park2020measure} to estimate the discrepancy between a model's learned, predictive distribution and the empirical, conditional distribution in a dataset.
+Our method can be used to evaluate \textit{point-wise} conditional misalignment, is able to compare models with different distributional assumptions, and is lower bounded by 0.
+In our experiments we show that CCE displays four critical properties of a desirable UQ diagnostic, including \textit{correctness}, \textit{monotonicity}, \textit{reliability}, and \textit{robustness}.
+Finally, we include case studies describing how CCE can be used to judge the point-wise reliability of predictions on unseen instances \textit{without} access to labels.

-\section{PRELIMINARIES}
+\section{Preliminaries}